warbe-maker/warbe-maker.github.io/_posts/2020-10-19-Alternative-VBA-MsgBox.markdown

 1. Download the UserForm  [fMsg.frm](https://gitcdn.link/repo/warbe-maker/VBA-MsgBox-alternative/master/fMsg.frm) and   [fMsg.frx](https://gitcdn.link/repo/warbe-maker/VBA-MsgBox-alternative/master/fMsg.frx)
 2. Import _fMsg.frm_
 3. In the VBE add a Reference to "Microsoft Scripting Runtime"
-5. Copy the following into a standard module:<br>
+5. Copy the following into a standard module or alternatively [download the _mMsg_ module](https://gitcdn.link/repo/warbe-maker/VBA-MsgBox-alternative/master/mMsg.bas) and import it.
+It has all the required resources on board:<br>
 ```
-Public Enum StartupPosition
+Public Enum StartupPosition             ' --------------------
     Manual                              ' Used to position
     CenterOwner                         ' the message window
     CenterScreen                        ' horizontally and
     WindowsDefault                      ' vertically centered
-End Enum
+End Enum                                ' -------------------

-Public Type tSection
+Public Type tMsgSection                 ' ---------------------
-    sLabel As String      ' Structure of
+       sLabel As String                 ' Structure of the
-    sText As String       ' a UserForm's
+       sText As String                  ' UserForm's message
-    bMonspaced As Boolean ' message section
+       bMonspaced As Boolean            ' area which consists
-End Type
+End Type                                ' of 4 message sections

-Public Type tMessage
+Public Type tMsg                        ' Attention: 4 is a
-    section(1 To 4) As tSection
+       section(1 To 4) As tMsgSection   ' design constant!
-End Type
+End Type                                ' ---------------------

 ```